|

 the whole image.
 I start off at the widest aperture, then stop down in one stop increments up to where things don't

 get any sharper, usually around F/8-11.
-On zoom lenses I show crops from the widest setting, and the longest setting.
+On zoom lenses I show crops from the widest setting, a middle setting, and the

 Here is the general location of the center corps in the full image.